-With real estate demand so strong and more people spending more time at home due to COVID-19, there is a remodeling boom.
+With people spending more time at home, there is a remodeling boom.
 We want to make our homes as great as possible.
 Therefore, a common question for homeowners now is: How much should you spend remodeling a house for maximum profit?

 You don’t want to overspend on remodeling and not recover its original cost.
 You also want to spend money remodeling the right things so that more perspective buyers will appreciate the remodel.
 As a real estate investor, the idea is to get the best return on your investment as possible.